cm2c-internet-measurements/invalid-rpki-routes/README.md

 # RPKI Invalid Routes

+**Author**: carlos@lacnic.net AT Punta Cana, 20190506

 ## Goal

-Find all routes being currently invalidated current RPKI roas and list them by:
+Find all routes visible in BGP which are currently being invalidated by RPKI ROAs and group them by:

 - country
-- org-id
+- org-id (LACNIC-specific)
+- org name (more generic)